 explore more of the architecture;

-suggest broader changes;
+suggest broader changes.

-But for micro-tasks, it is often unnecessary.
+But for small tasks, it is often unnecessary.

-The right question to ask is:
+The right question to ask is simple:

 Does this task need a global product vision, or only a local instruction?